Qualcomm Inc. (QCOM) Stock Analysis - Price Target, Buy Rating & DCF Valuation (2026)

 Is QCOM a buy, hold, or sell?

-QCOM carries a valuation grade of Avoid.
-At a trailing P/E of 27.0, the stock trades at a 16% discount to the Technology sector median of 32.0x.
-Our discounted cash flow model produces an intrinsic range of $104–$289 — implying a -22% margin of safety at the current price of $251.02.
+QCOM carries a valuation grade of Buy.
+At a trailing P/E of 19.2, the stock trades at a 40% discount to the Technology sector median of 32.0x.
+Our discounted cash flow model produces an intrinsic range of $103–$296 — implying a +12% margin of safety at the current price of $177.98.
 The width of the DCF range reflects genuine uncertainty in the terminal growth rate assumption: the correct framework is a probability-weighted distribution over scenarios, not a single point estimate.
 See the DCF valuation framework for full methodology.

 What are QCOM's key risk factors?

-With a beta of 1.49, QCOM exhibits an above-market risk profile relative to the broad market.
-The 95th-percentile CVaR of -19.9% on a one-month horizon should inform position sizing directly: at a 10% portfolio weight, this tail event contributes approximately 2.0% of total portfolio loss in the worst 5% of months.
+With a beta of 1.64, QCOM exhibits a highly aggressive risk profile relative to the broad market.
+The 95th-percentile CVaR of -26.8% on a one-month horizon should inform position sizing directly: at a 10% portfolio weight, this tail event contributes approximately 2.7% of total portfolio loss in the worst 5% of months.
 Net margins stand at 22.3%.
 Return on equity of 36.1% indicates highly efficient capital allocation.
 The balance sheet is conservatively leveraged at 56% debt-to-equity.

-At 0.56, the put/call ratio skews bullish, with call buyers dominating recent flow.
-Implied volatility of 88.5% exceeds realized volatility of 1.0% by 87 points, suggesting options are pricing in elevated risk.
-Insiders have been net sellers to the tune of $58.2M recently.
+Implied volatility of 2.1% is below realized volatility of 60.5%, potentially making options relatively cheap.
+Insiders have been net sellers to the tune of $56.7M recently.
 While routine dispositions are common, the magnitude bears watching.
-Short interest stands at 5.4% of float, a moderate level.
+Short interest is low at 4.3% of float, suggesting limited bearish conviction.

 How does QCOM fit in a diversified portfolio?